-Ways To Love Without Enabling
+Ways To Love and Help Without Enabling

 Believe Actions, Not Words

 One of the ways to protect yourself is to realize that you will be lied to by your addicted loved one.
-Oftentimes, an addict will promise to quit, go to rehab, get help or go to meetings.
+Oftentimes, an individual will promise to quit, go to rehab, get help, or go to meetings.
 Unless you see actual proof, don’t believe them.

 Set Clear Boundaries

-Help By Not Helping
+Help by Not Helping

 Don’t be tempted to contribute money or resources.
 One of the most detrimental things you can do is to give your loved one anything other than the support they need to get treatment.
 This may be extremely tough, but in the long run, positively supporting them—not enabling them—will benefit everyone involved.